Requirements to apply for Child Protection Mediation Training:

-An exemption from the Law course may be permitted dependent upon the applicant’s academic/work related experience in relation to the child welfare system and laws governing that system.
+An exemption from the Law course may be permitted dependent upon the applicant’s academic/work related experience.
 Please email the request for exemption to the Program Manager (email@example.com).

 The application process requires the candidate to do the following:

-- Refund Policy: The total fee is $2260.00.
-This includes processing of the application, the five-day course and the one-day law course, training materials and HST.
-The $100 + HST processing fee is non-refundable.
-The $1900 + HST tuition fee is refundable if notice is given in writing to OAFM and received at least 48 hours prior to commencement of the course.
+Refund Policy: The total fee is $1469.00.
+This includes processing of the application, the five-day course and the one-day law course, training materials (electronic versions) and HST.
+The $100.00 + HST processing fee is non-refundable.
+The $1200.00 + HST tuition fee is refundable if notice is given in writing to OAFM and received at least 48 hours prior to commencement of the course.
 If notification is received in writing less than 48 hours prior to the commencement of the course, the paid amount can be credited towards a subsequent Child Protection Mediation Course.
 Once the course commences, no further refunds will be available.